List of unproduced DC Comics projects: Monolith film

-Lionsgate announced in August 2016 that an adaptation of Monolith was in development with visual effects director Dave Wilson as director.
+An adaptation of Monolith by Lionsgate was in development since August 2016, with visual effects director Dave Wilson attached as director.

 The Mighty film

 In June 2011, Paramount Pictures acquired the rights to The Mighty.
 There have been no further developments since.

 Kamandi TV series

-In the late 1970s, an animated Kamandi television series was optioned, but was cancelled before entering the production phase.
+In the late 1970s, an animated Kamandi television series was optioned, but was canceled before entering the production phase.